England League One Predictions

 The 2018/19 saw Luton Town, Barnsley, Charlton Athletic being promoted to the Championship, Luton Town was crowned champions and was automatically promoted with Barnsley who finished agonisingly second with just a three point deficit.
 Third placed Charlton Athletic had to do it the hard way and they only got promoted after a play-off with Portsmouth, Sunderland and Doncaster Rovers.
 Plymouth, Walsall, Scunthorpe and Bradford City were relegated to England League 2.

-Get Tips on Whatsapp
+Soccer Analysis on Whatsapp

 X